CyberGhost vs ExpressVPN: which VPN is best for you?

 If you’re reading this, that probably means you can’t make up your mind between two worthy competitors: CyberGhost and ExpressVPN.
 That’s understandable - both of these VPN services are extremely popular and get featured on many lists of top VPNs.

-Luckily, I’ll help you make the right decision.
+So, is there a difference between these two in the first place?
+Well, there is – and I’ll help you make the right decision.
 In this article, I compared CyberGhost vs ExpressVPN in terms of speed, features, functionality, and pricing.
 After reading it, you’ll have a clear understanding of which VPN you truly want.

 CyberGhost vs. ExpressVPN